 Fact 4: Diabetes affects some communities more than others.

 Diabetes can strike anyone, but some ethnic groups are more at risk.
-A study published in the journal Current Diabetes Report focused on the epidemiology of diabetes and its complications based on ethnicity.
+A study published in the journal focused on the epidemiology of diabetes and its complications based on ethnicity.
 Researchers found that the prevalence of diabetes among Native Americans is higher at 33 percent, while Asian Americans have a prevalence of 8.4 percent.
 African-Americans, Hispanics, and Pacific Islanders are also at higher risk.

 Fact 5: It causes 11 million ER visits in the U.S. each year.

 Diabetes can cause nephropathy, retinopathy, neuropathy, stroke, and heart disease.
 This is because high blood sugar levels cause damage and oxidative stress throughout the body.
-In 2009, there were 11,492,000 emergency room visits due to diabetes complications, according to the Centers for Disease Control and Prevention.
+In 2009, there were 11,492,000 emergency room visits due to diabetes complications, according to the enters for Disease Control and Prevention.

 Basal insulin facts